jerickjoe111/launch-school/JS210/js_definitive_guide/07_arrays.md

 ## Array Length

 Every array has a `length` property:
-- for dense arrays, it specifies the numebr of elements in the array (one more the last index in the array);
+- for dense arrays, it specifies the number of elements in the array (one more the last index in the array);
 - for sparse arrays, it is always greater that the number of elements.

 If you set the `length` property to a non-negative integer `n` smaller than its current value, any array elements whose index is greater or equal to `n` are deleted from the array